-Vitalstatistix's nephew Justforkix is visiting from Lutetia, and Asterix and Obelix are put in charge of his training.
+As the ninth ''Asterix'' album opens, Vitalstatistix receives a letter from his brother Doublehelix in Lutetia; he is sending his son Justforkix to the village for a holiday, feeling that life in Lutetia is making the lad soft.
+Asterix and Obelix are put in charge of his training.
 When Justforkix arrives, it's the typical city boy vs country folk situation, but Justforkix does hit it off with one villager - Cacofonix.
 Justforkix actually likes his music, and suggests the bard would find better audiences in Lutetia.

 Meanwhile, far, far up north lies the country of Norse men, or Normans.
-The Normans have no fear, which is a problem, as this means no fear of authority and thus no discipline.
+The Normans have no fear (as Redbeard and his pirates learn the hard way when they try heading north to escape the Gauls), which is a problem, as this means no fear of authority and thus no discipline.
 Their leader Timandahaf decides that he and his men must learn fear, as they pride themselves at knowing everything.
-Plus, Timandahaf has heard that 'fear lends wings', and mistakenly believes that fear will enable him and his men to fly.
+Plus, Timandahaf has heard that 'fear lends you wings', and mistakenly believes that fear will enable him and his men to fly.
 They decide to start their educational voyage in Gaul.

 Back at the village, Justforkix is now more willing to go about his training under Obelix.
 Asterix asks Getafix if fear has any use, and the wise druid states that only when one has overcome their fears can they truly be courageous.
-Meanwhile, the Normans manage to get over their own fears, becoming fiercer, at the expense of a certain pirate crew.
+Meanwhile, the Normans manage to get over their own fears, becoming fiercer (as Redbeard and his band once again learn the hard way).
 Before Justforkix leaves for Lutetia, the village holds one of their ending feasts, and Cacofonix is allowed to sing for his part in the boy's rescue.

-* AnimatedAdaptation / AdaptationExpansion: ''Asterix and the Vikings'', which took the basic story and added a few new elements.
+* AnimatedAdaptation: ''Asterix and the Vikings'', which took the basic story and added a few new elements.

 * CharacterDevelopment: Justforkix.
 In fact, it's why he was sent to the village in the first place.